objectliteral/multivents/README.md

 The following documentation uses the terms *event* and *message* synonymously as well as event *name* and event *type*. *Listening for an event* or *adding a callback* is the process that registers a function to be executed when an event is *emitted* / *triggered* / *fired* i.e. a message is being *sent*.

-## How to use / API

-### Basic functions

-`Channel` : This constructor function creates a new message channel.
-You can invoke the constructor without passing any arguments (using the `new` keyword if you want to) and a new channel object is created for you.
-You can also call `Channel` as a function and pass in an object, that you want to transform into a message channel.
-A third option would be to pass the constructor a string, which creates a named channel.
-You can read more on the semantics of named channels in the [extra paragraph I dedicated them](#named-event-channels).
-A channel provides a handful of methods that are discussed below.

-`on`: With this method you can register callbacks to be executed when a certain event is triggered.
-You have to pass in the event name and the callback function, but you can optionally provide a third argument.
-This third argument should be an object which is then used as the callback function's `this` (context injection).
-The fourth parameter of the `on` function is a boolean that gives a preference on whether the callback function shall be executed asynchronously.
-Note, however, that asynchronous execution is not guarenteed; read why [in this paragraph](#asynchronous-callback-execution).

-`function on ( /* String */ type, /* Function */ callback, /* Object */ context ?, /* boolean*/ async? )`

-`attach`: Alias for `on`.

-`once`: When you want a callback to be only executed once, you can use the `once` method (which is to be used just like `on`).

-`function once ( /* String */ type, /* Function */ callback, /* Object */ context ?, /* boolean*/ async? )`

-`off` : Removes event listeners.
-Functions will no longer be invoked when the specified event is triggered.
-You can pass in the event name and a function reference to remove a specific function.
-If you just provide the first parameter, all callbacks for the given event type are removed.
-You can remove all event handlers from all events on this channel, by calling `off` without any arguments.

-`function off ( /* String */ type ?, /* Function */ callback ? )`

-`detach`: Alias for `off`.

-`emit`: Calling this method triggers the specified event and will result in all registered callbacks being executed.
-All arguments that get passed to the `emit` are provided to the callback function as arguments.

-`function emit ( /* String */ type, ... )`

-`trigger`, `fire`: Aliases for `emit`

-Those are the most important functions provided by *multivents*.
-If you want to get started now, skip on to the [example code](#example-code).

-### Silencing and locking

-`silence`: This method prevents callbacks from being executed.
-You can use `silence` on different things depending on the arguments you provide.
-If you call it without any arguments, the whole message channel is silenced and emitting events on this channel won't work.
-If you call `silence` with one argument, you can specify an event that should no longer be emittable, while all other events on this channel will still work fine.
-If you call `silence` with two arguments, you can silence one specific callback function from executing.
-When the according event is triggered, all of its other callbacks are still being invoked, except the one you silenced.

-`function silence ( /* String */ type ?, /* Function */ funct ? )`

-`unsilence`: After having silenced an event channel or an event or a single callback function, you can unsilence it with `unsilence`.
-If you unsilence a single event, but the entire channel is still silenced, triggering the event will still have no effect.

-`function unsilence ( /* String */ type ?, /* Function */ funct ? )`

-> Silencing and locking have similar semantics.
-They give you the flexibility to target an entire channel or a specific event.
-Their effects work top-down meaning that, if a channel is silenced but an event is not, you cannot trigger this event.
-Here, the channel' silencing/locking state is more important than the one of single events.

-`lock`: Locking means preventing new callbacks from being registered.
-Similar to silencing, you can lock an entire channel and prohibiting any callbacks from being registered to it, you can also lock a single event.
-You can call `lock` with no arguments (locking the entire channel) or with a string argument, specifying the event you want to lock.

-`function lock ( /* String */ type ? )`

-`unlock`: Unlocking a channel or an event allows new callbacks to be attached to it.
-You can unlock a locked channel or just a single event by using the optional paramter.

-`function unlock ( /* String */ type ? )`

-`reset`: This method lets you remove all callbacks from an event or even all callbacks of all events on an entire channel.
-If you call this function without any arguments, you reset the whole channel.
-Note, that `reset` also unsilences and unlocks an event.

-`function reset ( /* String */ type ? )`

 ## Example Code

 ### Basic usage